Comparison

 Case Study — Fitness / Personal Training

-Real Case: Oxygen Fitness Club
+Real Case: A Local GTA Fitness Studio

-Oxygen Fitness Club was using Jotform for their trainer session intake forms.
+A fitness studio in the Greater Toronto Area was using Jotform for their trainer session intake forms.
 It looked simple on the surface — trainers fill out a form, data goes somewhere.
 But in practice, the Jotform setup created constant friction.

 We replaced Jotform with custom-built forms that submit directly to a secure database.
 No email routing, no third-party automation middleware, no submission limits.
 Form changes no longer break the system because the form and the backend are one unified codebase.
+The entire build-versus-buy decision became obvious in hindsight — they were paying more in workarounds and lost data than the custom build would have cost.

 Jotform + Make.com subscriptions